(1 poor, 2 so-so, 3 good, 4 great)

 JM: So who were these guys?

 VIKTOR: Just a couple of colleagues.
 Like me, they were drawn by overpriced gigs that night like flies to fire.
 So we made ourselves coffee and locked the doors from inside.
 This was standard night shift procedure but it’s important for the story.
 We were there for less than half an hour when I noticed that Internet usage suddenly started to spike; it was past midnight, but judging from the traffic it could have just as easily been noon!
-So we checked the social networks and saw what was happening - it seemed the government decided to outlaw the Program and shut it down!
-And it was not just Bosnia - people from several other countries were saying the same.
+So we checked the social networks and saw what was happening - it seemed government decided to outlaw the Program and shut it down!
+And it wasn't just Bosnia - people from several other countries were saying the same.
 There was a huge outcry.
 Remember, by the time over half of the population already owned credits.
 By defending the Program people were simply defending their property!
 Then suddenly we heard a knock at the door.
 It was the director of the telecom company with two policemen.
 They were steaming out all seven orifices and demanded to be let in.
 They sounded like people who were accustomed to getting their way - you don’t really hear that tone of voice anymore.
 Luckily, the doors were locked shut, and remember, the room had no windows, so there was no way for them to get in without some heavy duty equipment.
-So the director - who by the way got his job only because his godfather was in the municipal government - the director said he’s going to sack us if we don’t open the door!
+So the director said he’s going to sack us if we don’t open the door!
 Then another thing happened: we all got a notification at the same time on our phones.
 I looked at the message and saw I was offered another gig.
 The title was “Stand firm”, which was strange as this was quite abstract.
 Stranger still was the fee: 5,685 credits recurring monthly in perpetuity!
 And just to give you a perspective: you could sustain a family of four with that sum at the time.
 So I quickly clicked on the gig and read the description.
 It said three things.
 First, that the job is to prevent anyone from tampering with the network.
 Second, to ensure this, it is necessary to prevent anyone entering the room and it is necessary to incapacitate people already in it.
 And third, that this fee is only given to the first person who completes the gig.